NMan1/Overflow-CSGO/README.md

 https://github.com/designer1337/csgo-cheat-base

-Make sure to install the included font to prevent crashing (double click file and click install at top left)
+Make sure to install the included font to prevent crashing (double click file and click install at top left) Also you may need to change the font paths.
 # Menu:

 <img src="https://i.gyazo.com/18b0c42303aeec8135d76dad8ab2cff7.png"/>